simdutf/simdutf/README.md

  * it is valid.
  *
  * This function assumes that the input string is valid UTF-16 (native endianness).
+ * It is acceptable to pass invalid UTF-16 strings but in such cases
+ * the result is implementation defined.
  *
  * This function is not BOM-aware.
  *